Skip to main content

 Paper Insights #35 - Microsecond Consensus for Microsecond Applications

-Presented at Usenix OSDI '20, this influential paper from VMware Research, with contributions from EPFL (Swiss), has since received significant attention within the distributed systems community.
+Presented at Usenix OSDI '20, this influential paper from VMware Research and EPFL (Swiss) has since received significant attention within the distributed systems community.
 It was authored by Marcos Aguirela , a researcher at VMware.

 Paper Insights #34 - CRDTs: Consistency without Concurrency Control